myspc-development/art-test/README.md

 Events can now include multiple co-host artists via a "Co-Host Artists" selector.
 A new "Recurrence Rule" field accepts iCal strings for repeating events.

+All event listings share a unified card layout.
+Each card shows the featured image, title, venue, address and formatted dates, along with RSVP and favorite buttons.
+The same markup powers directories, calendar popovers and dashboard lists so the look and functionality remain consistent across the site.

 ## Login Shortcode

 Use `[ap_login]` to display the front-end login form.
 When the free